VESTRY NOMINATIONS - WHAT IS THE PROCESS & HOW CAN I PARTICIPATE

 What is a VESTRY?

-Who Serves on a Vestry?
+Who Serves on Our Vestry?

 How Are Vestry Members Selected?